thebugged/brain-tumor-classifier/README.md

 ```
 <br/>

-## Running the App
+## Running the application
-1. Run the `ResNet152V2.ipynb` notebook to get the `resnet.h5` file to run the aplication.
-You can also downlaod the saved model [here](https://mega.nz/folder/46QwiSCY#kTgCWkBJFQ1durISD71zqQ).

-2. Make sure the `resnet.h5` and `mainapp.py` are in the same directory then run the  streamlit application using the command:
+1. Run the command:
 ```shell
 streamlit run mainapp.py
 ```
+2. Alternatively, you can run the `brain.ipynb` notebook to get the `brain.tflite` model then run the command in 1.

 The application will be available in your browser at http://localhost:8501.